 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Securities Exchange Act") requires the Company's officers and directors, and persons who own more than ten percent of the common stock of the Company, to file with the Securities and Exchange Commission reports of ownership of company securities and changes in reported ownership.
 Officers, directors, and greater than ten percent stockholders, are required by SEC rules to furnish the Company with copies of all Section 16(a) reports they file.
-Based solely on a review of the copies of such forms furnished to the Company, or written representations from the reporting persons that no Form 5 was required, the Company believes that during 2015 all Section 16(a) filing requirements applicable to its officers, directors, and greater than ten percent beneficial owners were complied with, with the exception of a Form 5 reporting a transaction which was inadvertently filed late by each of Messrs.
-Morgan, Bowlin and Walsh on January 8, 2016.
+Based solely on a review of the copies of such forms furnished to the Company, or written representations from the reporting persons that no Form 5 was required, the Company believes that during 2017 all Section 16(a) filing requirements applicable to its officers, directors, and greater than ten percent beneficial owners were complied with, with the exception of a Form 4 reporting a transaction which was inadvertently filed late by Mr. Minick on November 7, 2017 and a Form 3 which was inadvertently filed late by Mr. Wilde on November 22, 2017.